NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 ```

 <div class="corner-br">
-Live demo
-<QRCode class="qr-code" size="240" value="https://tutorial.glimdown.com/2-reactivity/5-resources?showAnswer=1"></QRCode>
+<QRCode class="qr-code" size="240" value="https://tutorial.glimdown.com/2-reactivity/5-resources?showAnswer=1">Live demo</QRCode>
 </div>

 <!--

-This is what they look like using ember-resources,
+This is what they look like when using ember-resources,
 which you can install today -- all the way back to ember 3.28, you can do this.

 For this particular resource,